clone image of 3 women

 The Difference Between Hacking and Spoofing on Facebook and Dealing with Both

-There is significant difference between being hacked and being spoofed on Facebook.
-(Spoofing is also called cloning.)
+There is significant difference between being hacked and being spoofed (a.k.a. cloned) on Facebook.
 I often see people in a fear spiral when they don’t need to be, and after explaining the difference numerous times it finally occurred to me I could just do a blog post and then share the URL in the future.
 The spoofers get less of everybody’s time and attention.*

 When Spoofing Has Actually Happened

 • I use Facebook search to find my friend’s profile and look at the URL for it.
-Then I compare it to the URL for the friend request.
+If at my desktop, I compare it to the URL for the account that’s made this new friend request.
 I see that they’re different.
-On a mobile device the URLs aren’t obvious, but I can see the new (fake) profile has no recent activity that makes sense for the friend I already know.
+On a mobile device the URLs aren’t obvious, but I can see the new (cloned) profile has no recent activity that makes sense for the friend I already know.

 • When I look at my real friend’s profile page, I usually already see posts from another friend saying, “YOU’VE BEEN HACKED!
 CHANGE YOUR PASSWORD!”